tracy2811/vtf-test/README.md

 * Button to POST selected cells (date, room category, price) (and log in console)

-Also, other inputs for changing dates is allowed.
+Also, changing dates is allowed.

 ## Credit